Product & Innovation

 Our proprietary supportive tights offer athletes the same high-level joint support offered by a traditional knee brace, integrated directly into the comfort of an ultra-comfortable compression tight.

-K1 Breathe: Like the K1, but with state-of-the-art targeted knit ventilation for enhanced temperature control.
+K1 Breathe (Now K1 Flux): Like the K1, but with state-of-the-art targeted knit ventilation for enhanced temperature control.

 K1 Tempo: The ¾ length version of the K1, perfect for summer hikes or people who run hot, with side and waistband pockets to secure the essentials.